-Gala Porras-Kim was born in Bogota, Colombia and received an M.F.A. from California Institute of the Arts.
+Gala Porras-Kim, who is half-Korean, was born in Bogota, Colombia and received an M.F.A. from California Institute of the Arts.
 She is interested in how cultural objects acquire meaning and value and how they function across history.

 For a show at L.A.’s Hammer Museum, Porras-Kim took obscure ethnographic objects from U.C L.A.’s Fowler Museum, all of which had been categorized as ‘unidentified’, and placed these fragments on display in a contemporary art show.
 Her focus examines how context changes an object’s meaning as these seemingly valueless objects, divorced from their history and their owners, can help a viewer to remember those who had made them.